vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/ajJNAta-gotrAH/articles/vuppulUri-gaNapati-shAstrI.md

 He brought great dignity and distinction to his different roles as state Laurate in Vedas, Asthan Veda Vidwan of the T.T.D. and Member (Veda) of Religious Advisory Council, Government of Andhra Pradesh.
 When he met Dr. S. Radhakrishnan, President of India, during one of his annual camps at Bolarum, the President commented that scholars of his (Sri Sastry’s) eminence are becoming rare.

+### Dayalbagh svvAmI honor
+APPRECIATION FROM HIS HOLINESS SAHABJI MAHARAJ OF DAYALBAGH

+During his short stay of a few months in Dayafbagh (Agra) in the first half of 1935, Sri Sastry had occasion to engage in Shastrardha with Pandit Manirama Sastry, a grammarian and a noted Sanskrit scholar of Dayalbagh, in the August present of His Holiness Sahabji Maharaj the Fifth Revered Leader of the Radhasaomi Faith, and the August Founder of Dayalbagh.
+His Holiness Sahabji Maharaj Himself was the most eminent of scholars in the Vedas, Shastras and the Upanishads and in all the philosophical systems of the orient and of the Occident.
+Sri Sastry had earned the approval of His Holiness in the Shastrartha.
+He had the privilege of being complimented by His Holiness Sahabji Maharaj Himself.
+The Latter was pleased to observe that He did not come across a scholar of Sri Ganapathi Sastry's integrity.

+## Supposed conversion
+(This section is gleaned from his younger brother's great-grandson.)

+His third son was named Maharaj Kumar (documented in a 1950 photo).

+> My great grandfather (sri ganapathi sashtris younger brother) somehow converted to this religion. and then one day, in a dream, the leader of this Radhasoami thing appeared to Ganapathi sahsrti in a dream and he told his younger brother.
+His younger brother pulled out a group photo, and asked him if the person in his dream was someone in this photo, and Ganapathi sastri correctly identified the leader then he went to agra to have this shastrartha (as mentioned in the abstract above).
+>
+> Over there, he got convinced by the religion, but could not abandon his own practices.
+So he encouraged all his children to join this new religion, and himself tried to do it a lot.
+But didn't manage all his children however are radhasoami people.
+>
+> My grandfather was actually named by him Vuppulury Bhimashankara Shastri.
+After he converted, he actually renamed my grandfather (just as he renamed his sons).
+So my grandfather was also called Charandas Vuppulury.
+>
+> Also when he converted, he had a lot of discliples, a lot of them also converted

 ## His Last Days
 Sri Sastry’s obsession to serve the cause of the Vedas had grown in intensity in his nineties.
 It was so intense  that he had eventually decided to shift his residence from Kakinada to Secunderabad and spend his last days there near the scat of the Government.
 The calculation was that he could thereby effectively participate in the periodical deliberations of the Religious Advisory Council and serve (better) the cause so dear to his heart.